ECLiPSe: Libraries

 ECLiPSe provides several libraries of constraint solvers which can be used in application programs:

 Arithmetic constraints over finite domains, finite set constraints, generalized propagation, interval reasoning over non-linear constraints, interfaces to external simplex solvers, constraint handling rules (CHR) and more.

 Other libraries implement search methods like branch-and-bound, repair-based search, limited discrepancy search.

 ECLiPSe interfaces to external solvers, in particular the COIN-OR, CPLEX, Gurobi, and Xpress-MP linear and mixed-integer programming solvers, and the Gecode solver library.

 Compatibility libraries for ISO Prolog and other Prolog dialects (C-Prolog, Quintus, SICStus, SWI-Prolog) enable the reuse of libraries written in those dialects.

 Other utility libraries, including a number of popular public domain ones, are included in the distribution.

 System architecture

 The system includes an incremental compiler which translates source code into virtual machine code.
 The compiler optimizes index selection, unification order, inlining of control constructs and can take mode information into account.

 The runtime system implements the virtual machine, automatic memory management with garbage collection of stacks and dictionary, event handling and data-driven execution.
 Versions of ECLiPSe implement OR-parallelism.

 ECLiPSe components can be integrated into software via a low-level C or C++ interface, or via high-level interfaces to Java and Tcl.

+Industrial applications

+Arguably the largest and most complex industrial Prolog application was the online casino games server of the Global Player Casino.
+It has used Prolog as its standard implemention language with more than 157,000 lines of Prolog code running on ECLiPSe.

+Originally, it was planned to use Prolog only as a rapid prototyping language and after the main design will be verified, it would be rewritten in C. However it turned out that no C rewriting was necessary, the Prolog program has managed to serve ten thousands of HTTP requests per second.
+All it needed was an interface to the commercial Informix database, the first prototype did not need even that.

+The server has implemented several versions of single and multi-player roulette and blackjack, several types of slot machines and all credit card operations.
+It was even able to organize multiplayer blackjack tournaments each week.
+Unfortunately, although players have loved all these gimmicks, the casino management was not able to advertise it well enough and so the casino went bust in 2007.

+The reasons for such a success of Prolog as industrial implementation language were: